gsoft-inc/sg-orbit/README.md

 Releasing Storybook includes a few steps:

-1. Build the storybook into a static web app
+1. Build storybook into a static web app
 2. Deploy the static web app to Netlify

 Before you release, make sure you have access to the GSoft Netlify team.

-To release, open a terminal at the root of the workspace and execute the following:
+To release, open a terminal at the root of the workspace and execute the following command:

 ```bash
 yarn release:sb